06 Apr Advanced higher art or further education?

 Best wishes to yourself and your other students.”

 What we’re driving at here is that it’s not always the best option to stay on at school for Advanced Higher Art if you’re unsure.
 There are many factors that go into making this decision:

-2. are you hoping to use 6th year to take more highers?
+- Are you hoping to use the 6th year to take more highers?

 We spoke to a different student last year who had mentioned the idea of going to Further Education College to one of their teachers, who had said to them that they were “too clever” to go to Further Education College!
 This is not really the issue – it’s not about being too clever and this isn’t helpful to anyone.
 There are better ways for some than others, dependent on your subject discipline and choice of destination.
 If your school doesn’t have a good rate of success with the art colleges/unis then it’s a wise idea to take a look around, as Rosanna did, to other options.

 This is part of the reason that we have developed our PLAN, CREATE, SUCCEED course – to reach students who aren’t geographically placed to be seeing us for mentoring but really need assistance with the whole process of creating a portfolio and making the UCAS application.
 I can’t emphasize just how competitive Glasgow School of Art and Edinburgh College of Art are.

 If you’re really unsure what to do, what’s best for you, then please do get either pick up the phone and give us a call (07815 810797) or email me to arrange an appointment.

 We can help to iron out any issues or uncertainties that you may have.
 In the end, the decision is yours but please make this decision with as much accurate knowledge as possible.